IFDAPAC is the voice of foodservice distributors in the political process and is an important part of IFDA's government relations effort.

 How much can an individual contribute to IFDAPAC?

 An individual can contribute up to $5,000 per year to the PAC.
 Additional limits apply to other types of political giving.
 For more information, consult the Federal Election Commission's website at www.fec.gov.

 Can I raise money at my company for IFDAPAC?

 IFDAPAC encourages companies to hold their own in-house fundraisers with their senior staff.
 Such fundraisers must be optional for employees, contributions must be voluntary, and employees cannot be reimbursed or otherwise compensated for IFDAPAC contributions.

-For more information on how to hold an in-house fundraiser or for questions about IFDAPAC, contact the IFDA government relations department at (703) 532-9400.
+For more information on how to hold an in-house fundraiser or for questions about IFDAPAC, contact the IFDA government relations department or (703) 532-9400.